qql-art/qqlrs/README.md

     speed, quality, flexibility, and fun.
 See "Features" below.

 -   **Hackability:** This code is not obfuscated or minified.
-Structures and dataflow are explicit.There's no hidden or global state.
+Structures and dataflow are explicit.
+There's no hidden or global state.
 Some components have unit tests.
 Try poking around: read it, play with it, dump intermediate data structures, write custom searchers, override variables, tweak it yourself.
 (Just don't suggest that outputs from a tweaked